Mature Masculine

 Real clarity involves the whole person:

-Belly grounded: You feel stable and connected to yourself.
+Belly grounded: We feel stable and connected to ourselves.
 There is a basic sense of "I am here," even when things are uncertain.

 Heart at ease: The heart is not flooded with unprocessed fear or anger.
 Feelings are allowed and felt, but they don't run the show.